bgoonz/BGOONZ_BLOG_2.0/docs/content/dated/Usingimmediatelyinvokedfunctionexpression.md

 -   /en/Using-immediately-invoked-function-expression/

-Called as “Iffy” ( IIFE - immediately invoked function expression) is an anonymous function expression that is immediately invoked and has some important uses in Javascript.
+Called as "Iffy” ( IIFE - immediately invoked function expression) is an anonymous function expression that is immediately invoked and has some important uses in Javascript.

     (function () {
         // Do something​